Data-Driven Corporate Management

 KPI Management

-Develop a customized KPI management system that identifies relevant performance metrics, measures them precisely, and visualizes them clearly.
-Use data-based insights for informed decisions and continuous performance improvements across all business areas.
+Develop a customized KPI management system that identifies relevant performance metrics, measures them precisely, and visualizes them in actionable dashboards.
+Use data-driven insights for informed decisions and continuous performance improvement across all business areas.

 • Focus on strategically relevant metrics for targeted management